sunshinejr/SwiftyUserDefaults/README.md

 ### Custom types

-So let's say there is a type that is not supported yet (like `NSCoding`, `Codable` or `RawRepresentable` before), but you want to support it.
+So let's say there is a type that is not supported yet (like `NSCoding`, `Codable` or `RawRepresentable` before) and you want to support it.
 You can do it by specializing getters and setters of `DefaultsSerializable`.
 See this extension we have for `Codable`:
 ```swift
 extension Array: DefaultsSerializable where Element: DefaultsSerializable {